c3r34lk1ll3r/gdb_2_root/README.md

 ## Limitations
 At this moment, this script works only with x86_64 image.
 In particular, I tested only with __Android 10__.
 Feedbacks are really appreciated.

-There is an medium change to __panic__ your kernel.
+There is an medium chance to __panic__ your kernel.
 Just reboot and retry.

 ## Kcall
 The main command is `kcall` because it allows to modify the running kernel and inject the execution of kernel function.
 The main idea is to create a new _stack frame_ and jump to the new address.
 The parameters are handled just copying the value to registers one by one.